CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 * The Black Spider is searching Tide Echo Tunnels for the Forge of Runes. molekin and serpentkins of the Tundelver's Pact used the magical forge to create powerful magic items.
 * No other members of the Eastern Alliance are aware of Sylas's betrayal.

-### Develoments
+### Developments

 In terms of developments, various papers and notes are neatly stacked on the desk, primarily consisting of Sylas's written orders to apothecaries and alchemists in nearby settlements for additional materials for his workshop.
 Among these documents, the characters also discover a letter marked with the Black Spider's symbol.

 ```
 Lord Alabaster,

 Reports from my sources in Reddwall indicate that unknown individuals are en route to Tuntin.
 These individuals may be in the employ of the molekin.
 If possible, apprehend them.
-If necessary, eliminnate them, but do not permit them to disrupt our operations.
+If necessary, eliminate them, but do not permit them to disrupt our operations.
 Ensure that any molekin maps within their possession are swiftly delivered to me.
 I am relying on you, Sylas.
 Do not let me down.
 ```

 In the event that Sylas is apprehended, Ulfric Warwinter takes measures to have the wizard confined within the townmaster's hall until safe transportation back to Reddwall can be arranged.
 The question of whether Sylas faces a trial for his crimes falls outside the scope of this adventure.
 The Black Spider is too engrossed in his own concerns to interfere with the wizard's fate.